kimisak/Latex-Expanded-Thesis-Template/README.md

 https://ftp.fagskolen.gjovik.no/pub/tex-archive/macros/latex/contrib/glossaries/glossariesbegin.pdf
 https://ftp.fagskolen.gjovik.no/pub/tex-archive/macros/latex/contrib/glossaries/glossaries-user.pdf

-# Better README will come after my thesis.

 # TODO:
 - Unzip project to make files and folders easily available so people can contribute
-- Write about structuring the thesis
-- Write about glossaries
-- Write about "how to make custom titles on set sections", and add toc lines.
 - Write about how to sync Overleaf and Zotero with https://retorque.re/zotero-better-bibtex/ for generating keys.
-- Write about auhtoryear-ibid vs apa bib-styles and how citations work for both --- some found that APA is best!
-- Write about how to translate the "appendices" in Norwegian, as language does not update automatically.
-- Write about how the bibliography (will use) iso-dates for all dates